-Once the Board directs staff to execute a banking services contract, staff will move forward with executing banking agreements specific to Harrington Bank.
+Once the Board directs staff to execute a banking services contract, staff will move forward with executing banking agreements specific to the bank that is ultimately chosen.
 Bob Hornik, Town Attorney's Office, will ensure that all contracts are written to the Town's satisfaction.

 FISCAL IMPACT: The bid proposals show that banking services costs will be less expensive than what is currently paid to Bank of America.
-However, with Harrington Bank not having any branches in Carrboro, some efficiency may be lost with staff having to drive to make deposits.
+However, with Harrington Bank (BB&T as well) not having any branches in Carrboro, some efficiency may be lost with staff having to drive to make deposits.
 A banking service called remote deposit capture which allows checks to be scanned and treated as cash (vs. depositing checks physically) will be pursued, but town staff will need to consider how to deal with daily deposits and the management of cash deposits.
 Places that we called for references that used the remote deposit feature still do daily deposits due to cash receipts.
 Staff anticipates that the transition to a new bank will require several months, meaning the Town will need to extend its services with Bank of America until the conversion is complete.
 Bank of America has assured town staff that they will work with us if we decide to transition our services to another bank.
 Sufficient funds exist in the Management Services budget to address banking services and transition costs.

-STAFF RECOMMENDATION: The Board is requested to approve staff recommendation that Harrington Bank be designated as the Town's public depository and provide core online banking services and hereby directs staff to execute all contracts and agreements required for banking services.
+STAFF RECOMMENDATION: The Board is requested to select Harrington bank to serve as an official depository and provide core online banking services and hereby directs staff to execute all contracts and agreements required for banking services.